Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Maggie Sofa Reviews (2026)

 Maggie is a clean-lined, contemporary seating lineup built around a roomy 96" sofa and a matching 70" loveseat.
-Both share the same 25" seat depth and a 20" seat height, so the feel stays consistent—you’re mainly choosing the size that works for your space.
+Both share the same 25" seat depth and a 20" seat height, so the feel stays consistent.
+The real decision is how much space you want to give the piece.

 Product Overview